ashepelev/TopologyScheduler/README.md

 topology-builder
 ================

+Author: Artem Shepelev
+Programming Language: Python
+Dedicated project: OpenStack
+This repository is created and filled up due to participation in the Google Summer of Code 2014 contest

+Requirements: python-networkx

 The package includes simple topology scheduler
 The information about the topology is loaded within the yaml-syntax description files.
 There are a pair of files: for nodes and adges.
 With the help of python-network we allow to draw the loaded graph and check it.